16 min read

 The cost difference alone makes a compelling case.
 But the ownership argument is what should matter most to any creator building a long-term business.

-When you build on WordPress, your SEO lives on your domain.
+When you build on WordPress with BuddyNext, your SEO lives on your domain.
 Your community content is indexed on your site.
 Your member data is in your database.
 That’s a business asset.
 A Skool community is someone else’s asset that you happen to be renting.

 Here’s my honest recommendation based on different situations:

-If you want to own your platform long-term: WordPress + BuddyPress.
+If you want to own your platform long-term: WordPress with BuddyNext and Learnomy.
 No question.
-The cost savings over 3–5 years are significant, the ownership model is fundamentally better, and the feature ceiling is unlimited.
+The cost savings over three to five years are significant, the ownership model is fundamentally better, and the feature ceiling is unlimited.

 If you’re already on Kajabi: Keep your community there.
 The integration is worth the friction of switching.